A Place Called Here: Plot summary

 Sandy Shortt has been obsessed with finding things which have been lost, since her childhood rival Jenny-May Butler went missing.
 Having worked for the Garda, the police force of Ireland, she left her job to start an agency which looks for missing people.

 A man named Jack Ruttle asks Sandy for help looking for his younger brother Donal, who went missing the year before.
 She agrees, never expecting to become missing herself as she discovers the world where everything which has ever been lost goes to, a place called Here.

 Jack goes on a search for Sandy believing that she is the key to finding his brother but learning more about her personal life than he should.
-Meanwhile, Sandy's possessions keeps getting lost from Here but found in this world.
+Meanwhile, Sandy's possessions keep getting lost from Here but found in this world.
 Something is bound to happen but the both of them have yet to know what it is.